 Even if you're not in a seller's market, buyers may accept paying more closing costs if they can get a discount on the sale price.

 Save on realtor fees

 Thankfully, there's a way to save big by selling with Clever.
-With listing fees of just $3,000 or 1%, you'll save an average of $3,912 on a median-priced home in Illinois!
+With listing fees of just 1.5%, you'll save up to 50% on realtor commission, putting more money in your pocket.

 Frequently asked questions

 In Illinois, expect to pay about 2.99% of your home’s sale price in closing costs — not including realtor fees.
 At the median home value of $267,383, this equates to around $8,006 at closing.
 Learn more about what makes up seller closing costs in Illinois.

 Buyers and sellers each pay for different closing costs to finalize a sale.
 In Illinois, sellers typically pay for title fees, transfer taxes, owner's title insurance expenses, and recording fees at closing.
 Learn more about who pays closing costs in Illinois.